ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 defined in {{Section 7.3 of !HPKE}} or [the HPKE AEAD IANA registry](https://www.iana.org/assignments/hpke/hpke.xhtml#hpke-aead-ids).
 Nn and Nk refer to the size of the AEAD nonce and key respectively, in bytes.
-The Encapsulated Response nonce length is set to the larger of these two lengths, i.e., max(Nn, Nk).
+The encapsulated response nonce length is set to the larger of these two lengths, i.e., max(Nn, Nk).